 Stallbaumer brought the card to school the next day only to have his offer rejected by his classmate.
-He had brought a 1991 Topps card while it was the 1989 Upper Deck card that was desired.
+He had brought a 1991 Topps card while the 1989 Upper Deck card was desired.

-From there, he fell in love with Griffey Jr. and decided to collect the iconic card, but he wouldn’t be able to get his hands on one until 2001 when he was 19, which cost him $56.
+From there, he fell in love with Griffey Jr. and decided to collect the iconic card, but he couldn’t get his hands on one until 2001 when he was 19, which cost him $56.

 Stallbaumer represents an entire generation of collectors and baseball fans, although to a more extreme degree, who fell in love with the altered portrait of Ken Griffey Jr.’s sly smile printed with a quality that had never been seen before.

 To me, they based it off of that card making it the #1 card in the set for the #1 overall pick.
 It is just a head/chest shot (a portrait if you will) just like the 1952 Mantle and just like Mantle, Griffey Jr. was that generation icon or hero of the diamond.”

 There is a significance to Griffey Jr being the first pick in the draft and then the first card in the set but as Stallbaumer continues to explain, the card would not be the same if it were anyone but Griffey Jr. “Overall though the player made the card.

-His play and demeanour on the field resonated with a generation of people around the world and the swarm of fans he created will forever have this baseball card as a grail to feel a little closer to their hero.
+His play and demeanor on the field resonated with a generation of people around the world and the swarm of fans he created will forever have this baseball card as a grail to feel a little closer to their hero.

 A Card Worthy for Cooperstown

-Even with the huge quantity produced, the fact that the card still has value shows how much demand there remains to this day.
-No other card from the 1989 Upper Deck set has ever held any significant monetary value.
+Even with the huge quantity produced, the fact that the card still has value shows how much demand remains to this day.
+No other card from the 1989 Upper Deck set has ever held significant monetary value.
 The entire set can be found online for around the same price as the individual Ken Griffey Jr. card.

-Buy a pack of cards today and you may find a variety of different types of cards, perhaps with a game-worn jersey insert or a replicated autograph to create a unique product.
+Buy a pack of cards today and you may find various cards, perhaps with a game-worn jersey insert or a replicated autograph to create a unique product.

-This was another innovative decision by the company that showed that they were ahead of the curve when it came to implementing different card technologies that could capture the public’s attention.
+This was another innovative decision by the company that showed that they were ahead of the curve in implementing different card technologies that could capture the public’s attention.